open-contracting/european-union-support/2019_regulation.md

 1. Copy an abbreviated XML sample to `eForms example`
 1. Write the `eForms guidance` and `OCDS example`

+When writing the eForms guidance:

-If the eForms field uses a codelist:
+* If the eForms field uses a codelist:

   1. Find the authority table in [EU Vocabularies](https://op.europa.eu/en/web/eu-vocabularies/authority-tables)
   1. Copy the "Browse content" link for the relevant authority table

+* If a mapping has multiple steps, consider using a numbered list.

 ## Maintenance